Polish opposition leader Tusk declares win after exit poll shows ruling conservatives lose majority - The Boston Globe

-WARSAW — Polish opposition leader Donald Tusk declared the beginning of a new era for his country after opposition parties appeared to have won enough votes in Sunday’s election to oust the governing nationalist conservative party.
+WARSAW, Poland — Polish opposition leader Donald Tusk declared the beginning of a new era for his country after opposition parties appeared to have won enough votes in Sunday’s parliamentary election to oust the governing nationalist conservative party.

 Advertisement

+If the result predicted by the exit poll holds, Law and Justice won but also lost.
+It got more seats than any other party but fewer than in the previous election and not enough to be able to lead a government that can pass laws in the legislature.

 The Ipsos exit poll suggested that Law and Justice obtained 200 seats.
-The far-right Confederation got 12 seats, a showing the party acknowledged was a defeat.
+Its potential partner, the far-right Confederation got 12 seats, a showing the party acknowledged was a defeat.

 “I have been a politician for many years.
 I’m an athlete.
 Never in my life have I been so happy about taking seemingly second place.
 Poland won.
 Democracy has won.
 We have removed them from power,” Tusk told his cheering supporters.